v-atamanenko/deadspace-vita/README.md

 application.
 (C2-12828-1)" message.
 What to do?**<br>
 ❕ Most likely, it means that after updating/installing the kubridge plugin, you didn't reboot your console.
 Reboot is required after any modifications in kernel plugins.

+Another possibility is that you are using some conflicting or too heavy plugins and kubridge can not run correctly.
+Try disabling everything but the most necessary *kernel* plugins, reboot, and try again.

 If the problem persists after reboot, please [post a new issue][issue].

 ❓ **How do I change the language of the game?**<br>
 ❕ You can change the language in Settings but only if you open them from **Main Menu**.
 So if you start a fresh playthrough that begins with the cinematic, wait till its end, quit to the main menu, and change the language in settings.
+You can then start a new game again to experience the cinematic in your language.

 ❓ **I reached the Zero-G zone and can not jump, no matter how hard I shake the Vita.
 How to pass it?**<br>